-The mission of the Tumor Microenvironment Working Group (hereafter, TME/AACR) is to provide an ongoing forum for the scholarly discussion of the critical role of the tumor microenvironment in cancer development and progression, as well as of the scientific opportunities in treatment and prevention.
-TME/AACR brings together a diverse group of scientists with this common interest to guide AACR in its activities related to the tumor microenvironment.
+The mission of the Tumor Microenvironment Working Group is to provide an ongoing forum for the scholarly discussion of the critical role of the tumor microenvironment in cancer development and progression, as well as in cancer treatment and prevention.
+The Tumor Microenvironment Working Group brings together a diverse group of scientists with this common interest to guide AACR in its activities related to the tumor microenvironment.

-- Promoting research of the tumor microenvironment as an integral part of cancer research;
+- promote research of the tumor microenvironment as an integral part of cancer research;

-- Fostering an atmosphere of open dialogue among researchers in all sub-disciplines of cancer research related to the study of the tumor microenvironment;
+- foster an atmosphere of open dialogue among researchers in all sub-disciplines of cancer research related to the study of the tumor microenvironment;

-- Stimulating new developments in science, technology, and policies to advance the field;
+- stimulate new developments in science, technology, and policies to advance the field.

-- Sponsoring scientific initiatives such as symposia, forums, and conferences that provide a venue for the dissemination and discussion of advances related to the tumor microenvironment;
+- sponsor scientific initiatives such as symposia, forums, and conferences that provide a venue for the dissemination and discussion of advances related to the tumor microenvironment;

-- Strengthening this important scientific area within AACR’s journals by encouraging manuscript submissions and other relevant communications, and;
+- strengthen this important scientific area within AACR’s journals by encouraging manuscript submissions and other relevant communications, and;

-- Supporting the education, training, and professional advancement of early-career scientists to drive interest in the field.
+- support the education, training, and professional advancement of early-career scientists to drive interest in the field.

 Article I. Membership

 Membership in the AACR Tumor Microenvironment Working Group is free and open to all members of the AACR interested in the above listed scientific areas.
 AACR members may indicate their wish to join the group via the AACR annual dues invoice or by submitting a request by email to the designated AACR Tumor Microenvironment Working Group staff liaison.